fuzzlecutter/TazUO/src/ClassicUO.Client/LegionScripting/doc.md

 <details>
 <summary><h3>FindItem(serial)</h3></summary>

  Try to get an item by its serial.
+ Sets API.Found to the serial of the item found.
  Example:
  ```py
  donkey = API.RequestTarget()